oracle-livelabs/security/blockchain-table-new/blockchain-tables-prereq/blockchain-tables-prereq.md

 ### Objectives

 In this lab, you will:

-- **Verify or Configure Initialization Parameters for Blockchain Tables** <br />
-  Ensure that the required parameters are properly set for working with Blockchain Tables.

-- **Create a Wallet at a Specified Location** <br />
-  Learn how to generate a wallet for secure operations and manage its location.

-- **Understand Wallet Locations** <br />
-  Distinguish between the primary wallet at the `WALLET_ROOT` location and a secondary wallet in an alternate location.

 - **Execute Test Scripts to Manage Wallets** <br />
   Run scripts to create wallets and add certificates as required for Blockchain Table operations.